monome/docs/crow/reference.md

     -- 'scale':     quantize the input, raising an event when a new note is entered -- notes:       a table of notes representing the scale, eg: {0,2,4,5,7,9,11}
-    -- temperament: number of possible notes per octave. defaults to 12 -- scaling:     volts-per-octave. default to 1.0, but use 1.2 for buchla systems -- 'scale' also supports just intonation ratios in the 'notes' position -- notes appears as {1/1, 3/2, 9/8} etc
+    -- temperament: number of possible notes per octave. defaults to 12 -- scaling:     volts-per-octave. default to 1.0, but use 1.2 for Buchla systems -- 'scale' also supports just intonation ratios in the 'notes' position -- notes appears as {1/1, 3/2, 9/8} etc
     -- temperament must be set to 'ji'